-Van Cortlandt Park is home to a host of recreation facilities, but the hallowed cross-country course may be its biggest draw.
-The Bronx track is an institution which has hosted high school and college cross-country meets for more than a century.
+Van Cortlandt Park is home to a host of recreation facilities, but the hallowed cross-country course maybe its biggest draw.
+The Bronx track is an institution that has hosted high school, and college cross-country meets for more than a century.
 The students take over for most of the year, but adults get free reign during summer.
 Its cinder trails and hills will test anyone used to running on flat ground.

 The Prospect Park Alliance and Village Community Boathouse are hosting free public rowing sessions in Prospect Park Lake this summer and fall.
 These sessions look to help New Yorkers of all ages have fun and get fit in a safe environment.

 Rowers meet at the Wellhouse Drive boat ramp on select Thursdays and Saturdays.
 Life jackets and boats are provided.
 No experience is required, although you should have some degree of manual dexterity.